Jwychor/Crypto-Analysis/README.md

 # Investment Analysis
-An R and Rmarkdown package analyzing top stocks and crypto returns and prices.
+An R Shiny and Plotly package analyzing top stocks and crypto returns and prices.

 ## Installation
 The following code will install the package on your machine.